kapv89/aiload/README.md

 ```

 ## Usage
 Suppose you have a folder named `codebase` which you want to export into a single text file.
-You need to generate a *patterns* text file for the `codebase` folder so that `aiload` can know what files to export.
+You need to generate a *patterns* text file **in the root of the project** for the `codebase` folder so that `aiload` can know what files to export.
 Patterns file for my unlaunched multiplayer Entity Relation Diagram tool is named `erdtool.patterns` and looks something like this:

 `erdtool.pattenrs`